LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 We have all encountered those site search patterns where as we start typing or focus on the input, a box displays underneath the input and it will filter suggestions based upon the characters typed into the input.
 All major search engines use these patterns, so when you Google something, Bing it (that will never sound right) or whatever else, you'll typically start typing in an input and it will display suggestions, based upon matching the characters you have typed.
 They are of course also very common on eCommerce sites and most sites where there is a tonne of content.

-Functionally, they act almost identical to the combobox pattern, with one major difference, a combobox usually displays a list of items with role="option" and it will do something on that page or set a selection when a user makes their choice.
+Functionally, they act almost identical to the combobox pattern, with one major difference, a `combobox` with a `listbox` displays a list of items with `role="option"` and it will do something on that page or set a selection when a user makes their choice, a site search with suggestions will navigate to a new page; be that a results page or directly to the exact page.

-In essence, it is a combobox in that if it quacks like a combobox and walks like a combobox, then it probably is, only this one flies to another page, which does create an issue that seemingly has no definitive answer.

-I couldn't talk about comboboxes without linking to [Sarah Higley's amazing deep dive into comboboxes](https://sarahmhigley.com/writing/select-your-poison/), this is my goto for most combobox recommendations, as it is super detailed.
+I couldn't talk about comboboxes without linking to [Sarah Higley's amazing deep dive into comboboxes](https://sarahmhigley.com/writing/select-your-poison/), this is my goto for most `combobox` recommendations, as it is super detailed.
 Sarah's comboboxes are for displaying suggestions for options, picking fruit etc, something that will not navigate to a new URL, so this guide does differ somewhat, but also because I'm not as smart as Sarah.

 ## Ok, how will ours differ?